 - Fall 2021: dates and times to be announced

 To be considered for admission to the Phlebotomy program, applicants must be 18 years of age or older.
 Applicants must complete and submit the following items to be considered for the Phlebotomy Technician program:

 - Application for Admission, available online at https://www.gactc.edu/Page/174.

-- Official copy of the applicant’s final high school transcript, documentation of completion of a high school equivalency (i.e..
+- Copy of the applicant’s final high school transcript, documentation of completion of a high school equivalency (i.e..
 GED), or equivalent foreign education as verified by a GACTC-approved credential evaluation service.
-Applicants who apply during their senior year of high school must provide an official copy of their final transcript following graduation from high school.
+Applicants who apply during their senior year of high school must provide a copy of their final transcript following graduation from high school.

 - PA Criminal Record information.
 Applicants must submit a Criminal Background History from the PA State Police that is within 1 year of the date of the application to the GACTC phlebotomy program.
 Applicants may request the background record from the PATCH system at https://epatch.state.pa.us/Home.jsp, or, applicants may request the Continuing Education Office to process a PA State Police Criminal Background; please contact our office for the required form.
 The PA State Police Criminal Background check requires a $22.00 for processing.
 GACTC reserves the right to deny applicants to post-secondary educational programs based on the results of the criminal background check.
 GACTC reserves the right to accept an applicant with a criminal background based on the severity, date(s), and frequency of the conviction(s).